Natural Health Clinic

 I offer a mindfulness based psychotherapy that aims to help you to come to a clearer understanding of yourself, by focussing on your emotions in a way that is kind and compassionate.

-If you would like to contact me, I would suggest we meet for an initial fee of £20 for one hour, so that you can see if you would like to work with me as a therapist.
+It's really important that you feel comfortable with a therapist you choose, so if you would like to contact me, I would suggest we meet for an initial fee of £20 for one hour, so that you can see if you would like to work with me as a therapist.
 Then, we would meet weekly at £40 an hour.

 Tel: 07533 496568 / 02920 192157 email: firstname.lastname@example.org